ansys/pyfluent/doc/source/users_guide/index.rst

    - General command and query services are encompassed in three modules:

-      + The 'tui' module is a collection of Python wrappers around the Fluent's traditional Text User Interface (TUI) command-based infrastructure.
+      + The 'tui' modules are a collection of Python wrappers around the Fluent's traditional Text User Interface (TUI) command-based infrastructure.

       .. code::